dillonkearns/elm-graphql/README.md

 4. With the above in your `package.json`, running `npm run api` will generate Graphqelm code for you to call in `./src/StarWars/`.
 You can now use the generated code as in this [Ellie example](https://rebrand.ly/graphqelm) or in the [`examples`](https://github.com/dillonkearns/graphqelm/tree/master/examples) folder.

+By default, deprecated Fields and Enums are not included in the generated GraphqElm code.
+Use the `--includeDeprecated` flag when running the `graphqelm` commandline tool if you would like to include them.

 ## Contributors

 Thank you Mario Martinez ([martimatix](https://github.com/martimatix)) for